Alhadi1123/SQ-391_WRO_Future_Engineers_2025/README.md

 ## Vehicle Main Body <a class="anchor" id="vehicle-main-body"></a>

-The vehicle's chassis is constructed from two precision-cut layers of plexiglass to ensure rigidity, durability, and a lightweight structure.
-The upper layer accommodates the primary control and processing units, including the microprocessors, controllers, actuators, and the onboard camera.
-The lower layer is dedicated to the navigation system and electrical circuitry, with optimized component placement to minimize interference and maintain a low center of gravity.
+Our robot is a four-wheeled vehicle constructed from two layers of Plexiglass.
+The upper layer accommodates the primary control and processing units, including the microprocessors, controllers, actuators, and the camera.
+The lower layer is dedicated to the navigation system and electrical circuit.
+Sensors and camera are placed in specific positions to detect the surrounding environment.

-The main processing unit is a **Raspberry Pi 4 Model B**, responsible for executing all high-level operational tasks, sensor data processing, and control algorithms using ROS Noetic.
-The actuation system includes:

-- **TowerPro MG996R Servo Motor** - dedicated to steering actuation with 12.0 kg·cm torque
-- **JSUMO Core DC Motor (6V, 400 RPM)** - responsible for propulsion with 48:1 gear ratio
-- **DRV8871 Motor Driver** - regulates the DC motor's speed and current up to 3.6A peak

 ### 3D Designed Parts <a class="anchor" id="3d-designed-parts"></a>

-We designed all components in SOLIDWORKS and fabricated them using a combination of additive and subtractive manufacturing techniques.
-The structural parts (base and upper layer) were precision-cut using a CNC laser machine, while functional components were 3D-printed in PLA for lightweight customization.
+All components were designed using SOLIDWORKS.
+The structural parts (base and upper layer) were precision-cut using a CNC laser machine, while functional components were 3D-printed in PLA.

 #### Base Layer

-The structural base layer, CNC laser-cut from plexiglass, provides mounting for the Ackermann steering and differential mechanisms on its bottom face and hosts the electronic circuit assembly on its top face.
+A structural base layer that provides mounting for the Ackermann steering and differential mechanisms on its bottom face and hosts the electronic circuit assembly on its top face.

-#### Second Layer
+#### Upper Layer

-The structural second layer accommodates the Raspberry Pi, ESP32, Power Bank, and camera assembly on its top surface, with DC-DC converters mounted on its underside.
+A structural layer that provides mounting for DC-DC converters on its underside and accommodates the Raspberry Pi, ESP, power bank, and camera assembly on its top surface.
+It also holds servo motors that rotate ultrasonic sensors.

 #### Custom 3D-Printed Components

-- **Lego-axle to DC motor axle coupler** - High precision interface connecting DC motor shaft to Lego axle
+- **Lego-axle to DC motor axle coupler** - High precision interface connecting DC motor shaft to Lego axle.
-- **Ultrasonic Sensor Holder** - Secures ultrasonic sensors to servo motors for directional scanning
+- **Ultrasonic Sensor Holder** - Secures ultrasonic sensors to servo motors for directional scanning.
-- **Camera Holder** - Two-part assembly with integrated IMU mounting
+- **Camera Holder** - Two-part assembly with integrated IMU mounting.
-- **DC Motor Holder** - Rigid mount with vibration reduction
+- **DC Motor Holder** - Rigid mount that fixes the motor to the robot’s structure.
-- **Support Wall** - Structural connector between chassis layers
+- **Support Wall** - Structural connector between chassis layers.

 ## Motion Mechanism <a class="anchor" id="motion-mechanism"></a>

 ### Ackermann Steering Mechanism <a class="anchor" id="ackermann-steering-mechanism"></a>

 Our design incorporates an Ackermann steering mechanism for efficient and responsive steering performance.
-The system minimizes tire slippage during turns by arranging steering linkages so the inner wheel turns at a sharper angle than the outer wheel.
+This setup improves handling during turns and helps reduce tire wear by ensuring that each wheel follows its proper path around a corner.
+The inner wheel turns at a sharper angle than the outer one, allowing the robot to turn more naturally and maintain better traction.

 **Key Mathematical Relations:**